joshmu/ts-swarm/README.md

 - [ ] Support streaming
 - [ ] Remove the requirement to pass an agent list to the Swarm constructor
-- [ ] Reduce the public api: Remove the requirement of the transferToAgent util
+- [ ] Simplify the public api: Remove the requirement of the transferToAgent util
-- [ ] Reduce the public api: Do we need the Swarm constructor at all?
+- [ ] Simplify the public api: Do we need to invoke the Swarm class?
 - [ ] Add more examples, because that's the best way to learn
 - [ ] Providing agentic design pattern examples and architecture flows
 - [ ] Add more tests